Types of Degrees Applied Mathematics Majors Are Getting

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in applied mathematics made a median starting salary of $50,650 per year.
 During this timeframe, most salaries fell between $43,350 (25th percentile) and $57,125 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to applied math.
+Note that some of these people may have jobs that are not directly related to a applied math degree.

 Salaries According to BLS

 Applied Math majors often go into careers where salaries can range from $87,140 to $116,020 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.